stffrdhrn/stffrdhrn.github.io/_posts/2026-01-13-or1k-linux-smp-softlockup-bug.md

 When GDB does memory reads the debug interface issues reads directly to the memory bus.
 The CPU and MMU are not involved.
-This means, at the moment, we need to be careful when inspectng memory and be sure to perform the offsets ourselves.
+This means, at the moment, we need to be careful when inspecting memory and be sure to perform the offsets ourselves.

 Now we have covered: